 What are IT management services?

 IT management services refers to the day to day management of IT operations that is usually done by a third party company for a business.
-Businesses like to outsource IT management services to third party companies like managed service providers (MSPs) while they focus on the core operations of their business.
+Businesses like to outsource IT management services to third party companies like managed service providers (MSPs) or managed cloud service providers (MCSPs) while they focus on the core operations of their business.
 Below is a comprehensive list of IT management services that are provided by IT companies.

 1. Remote monitoring and management (RMM)